cksystemsteaching/selfie/manuscript/encoding.md

 [Modulo](https://en.wikipedia.org/wiki/Modulo_operation "Modulo")
 : The remainder after division of one number by another, also called modulus.

 Arithmetic overflow nevertheless is the cause of numerous software bugs and even costly accidents.
 Restricting the space available for representing something that can be arbitrarily large such as numbers has serious consequences.
-Computer arithmetics are always an approximation of real arithmetics.
-For correctness, computer applications need to be properly adapted to work for computer arithmetics, not real arithmetics.
+Integer arithmetics are always an approximation of real arithmetics.
+For correctness, computer applications need to be properly adapted to work for integer arithmetics, not real arithmetics.

-### Negative Numbers
+### Signed Integers

 Now, what about subtraction and negative numbers?
-Ideally, we would like to represent not just *positive* but also *negative* numbers just using bits with elementary arithmetics on them still intact.
+Ideally, we would like to represent not just *positive* but also *negative* numbers just using bits with integer arithmetics on them still intact.
 Obviously, one bit, or more generally one digit, is enough to encode the *sign* of a number, that is, distinguish positive from negative numbers.
-Fortunately, however, there is an overall encoding scheme that works without changing elementary arithmetics such as addition.
+Fortunately, however, there is an overall encoding scheme that works without changing integer arithmetics such as addition.
 In fact, subtraction will work by using addition, as previously discussed, with negative numbers.

 So, how can we represent -85 and compute something like, say, 127-85?
 Again, fortunately, there is a representation of negative numbers that works for any representation with base greater than one and makes addition work like subtraction.
 We simply take the so-called *radix complement* to encode a negative number which only requires us to fix the number of digits that we intend to support.
 Subtracting a number then works by adding its complement and ignoring the overflow beyond the supported number of digits.